 If you have stitches from tearing, an episiotomy, or from a C-section, you may be more likely to bleed after your first few times having postpartum sex.

-Stitches should dissolve within 10-14 days.
-In most cases, episiotomy incisions are healed by the one month mark, but it’s best to consult your doctor before you start having sex again.
+Episiotomy stitches start dissolving after 10-14 days.
+In most cases, they are healed by the one month mark, but it’s best to consult your doctor before you start having sex again.

 - Aloe vera and witch hazel are your best friends.
 Get yourself a package of hemorrhoid pads infused with aloe vera and witch hazel.
 Place them between yourself and your sanitary pad for instant relief.

 - Take a stool softener.
-There is nothing more frightening than the first stool after childbirth.
+The first stool after childbirth may feel uncomfortable.
 You want the process to be as easy and painless as possible, so talk to your doctor about taking a stool softener and keeping a special diet to prevent constipation and straining in that delicate area.

 - Get plenty of iron.
 Iron helps you to replenish your blood count, which is vital when bleeding for an extended period of time.
 Eat plenty of iron-rich foods such as dark leafy green vegetables, legumes, and meats.

 - Soak in a bathtub.
 Soak in a lukewarm sitz bath a few times a day for the first week or two after giving birth.
 The water eases discomfort in that area, but it also keeps it clean so there’s less risk of infection.